Table of Content

-This blog highlights stress management for youth.
-As long as we are alive, we all have stress.
-There goes a false assumption of parents that if their child does not have bills to pay or chores and responsibilities, their child is living a stress-free life.
+As long as we are alive, we will all have stress.
+There goes a false assumption of parents that if their child does not have bills to pay or chores and responsibilities, their child will live a stress-free life.

 The first step in stress management is identifying the stressful life events that cause them.

-Parents and home environment can also add up to teen stress.
+Parents and home environments can also add up to teen stress.

-- After-school activities are important, but become a stressor when parents expect their youth to be involved in too many or expect them to win in every match or tournament they take part.
+After-school activities are important, but become a stressor when parents expect their youth to be involved in too many or expect them to win in every match or tournament they take part in.
 Winning boosts confidence and self-esteem.
 But it should always be kept in mind that participating and enjoying is much more important than winning.
-And, it’s important for youth to have some free, unscheduled time each week where they can do whatever they want.
+Youth needs to have some free, unscheduled time each week where they can do whatever they want.

-- Stressed parents do transfer their stress on to their youth.
+Finally, stressed parents do transfer their stress onto their youth.
 If they are frequently stressed, it’s reflected in how they treat their teen.
-The unpredictable behaviour may leave them worried and anxious since they don’t know what to expect next.
+The unpredictable behavior may leave them worried and anxious since they don’t know what to expect next.
 Likewise, if the parents are emotionally unavailable to them, they may feel neglected and worthless.
 These feelings increase stress levels as they try to get their parent’s attention, only to fail each time.

 Social roles or relations become an important part of a teen’s life.

-- Peer Groups: Peer pressure, not getting along with friends, and worrying about fitting in causes a significant amount of stress in youth.
+- Peer Groups: Peer pressure, not getting along with friends, and worrying about fitting in cause a significant amount of stress in youth.
 If they sense the peer group is unreliable or disrespectful, it increases their stress levels as they feel pressured to impress the social group.
-Their physical changes and feelings of awkwardness add up to their worries and stress levels.

-- Relationships: With the onset of puberty, youth start to have romantic relationships - or not, both the states are equally stressful for youth.
-Also, evolving friendships and peer relationships cause stress.
+- Relationships: With the onset of puberty, youth start to have romantic relationships - or not, both states can be equally stressful for youth.

 Sometimes stress can build up before you even know it and leave you feeling overwhelmed.
 Here are some ways to recognize stress before it takes over.